gbumps/react-native-scrollable-tabstring/README.md

     />
 );
 ```

 ### Scrollable tab with parent tab

 Scrollable tab with parent tab - children section

-Remember to map exact parent index with child index from both lists, all must be sorted by index from 0 and remember to add param `isParent=true`
+Remember to map exact parent index with child index from both lists, all must be sorted by index from 0 and add param `isParent=true`

-Otherwise may result in incorrect scrolling order

 For example Tab 1 has 2 children sections.
 They are Section 1 and Section 2 -> index of Tab 1, Section 1 and 2 are 0